tomfong/simple-qr/README.md

 4. Automatically log results that you scan, create or view again.
 These logged records can be bookmarked for quick access, and also backupable.

-5. Do tasks on the result with a tap, including but not limited to
+5. Do tasks on the result content with a tap, including but not limited to
     * Use it as a keyword to do web search.
     * Quickly copy it to the clipboard.
     * Execute base64 encoding/decoding on it.
-    * Generate a new shareable QR code by using it as the content.
+    * Use it as a content to generate a new shareable QR code.
-    * Directly do special tasks, if it is a link, vCard contact, phone number, message or email.
+    * Do corresponding tasks if it is a
+        * URL: Browse website
+        * vCard contact: Add contact
+        * Phone number: Phone call, add contact
+        * Message: Send message, add contact
+        * Email: Send email

 6. Adjust the generated QR code, e.g. error correction level and screen brightness.